lukelorusso/VerticalSeekBar/README.md

 // custom placeholders' position coming soon
 ```

-Now about the thumb placeholder.
+Now about the thumb placeholder 👆
 It is child of a `androidx.cardview.widget.CardView`.
 You can choose the color tint and the corner radius of the CardView:
 ```kotlin
 mainVerticalSeekBar.thumbContainerColor = ContextCompat.getColor(this, R.color.my_thumb_background_color)